How to Sell Digital Products Online with Google Drive and PayPal

 Now that you have added the products to the Google Sheet, it is time to test the integration in sandbox mode before you embed the buttons on your live website.

-Go back to your PayPal dashboard, and choose Credit Card Generator in the right sidebar.
-Here you can generate random credit card numbers with expiration date and CVV for testing your buttons in sandbox mode.
+Credit Card Generator in the right sidebar under the Mock section.
+Here you can generate random credit card numbers with expiration date and CVV for testing your PayPal checkout buttons in sandbox mode.

 Inside the Google Sheet, choose Digital Tools > Embed PayPal Buttons to generate the HTML embed code for your digital products.
-The screen offers embed codes in both the live mode and the sandbox mode.
+The screen offers embed codes in both the live and sandbox mode.

 Click the Try button next to the Sandbox mode and you’ll be able to test the buttons right inside the Google Sheet.
 Click the credit card icon, enter the mock credit card number and click “Pay Now” to complete the test transaction.

 PayPal invokes the Webhook and it triggers the order workflow.
 Switch to the “Logs” sheet and you’ll soon find a new entry for the transaction that you just completed.
-Open your Gmail Sent items folder and you’ll find a copy othe f email that was sent the buyer’s email.
+Open your Gmail Sent items folder and you’ll find a copy of the email that was just sent the buyer’s email.

-If your integration is working as expected, go to the Embed PayPal menu in the sheet and this time copy the embed code for the “Live” mode and paste it in your website.
+If your integration is working as expected, go to the Embed PayPal menu in the sheet and this time copy the embed code for the “Live” mode and paste it on your website.
 Your product is now live and anyone in the world can buy your product with a single-step checkout.

 Here’s a sample email that will go out to customers after the purchase.

 All the incoming orders can be tracked in real-time inside the “Sales” tab of the Google Sheet.
-The sheet includes the customer’s name, email address, the order summary and the buyer’s postal address.
+The sheet includes the customer’s name, email address, the order summary, and the buyer’s postal address.
 The address is only available if you have set the shipping preference in the configuration sheet to “GET_FROM_FILE”.

 You can directly run Mail Merge with Gmail inside this sheet to easily send product updates to existing customers.
-If you have been using PayPal prior to switching to Digital Goods, put all the PayPal emails under a new Gmail label, extract the email addresses inside the sheet and use that list for your merge.
+If you have been using PayPal before switching to Digital Goods, put all the PayPal emails under a new Gmail label, extract the email addresses inside the sheet and use that list for your merge.

 How to Sell Unique License Keys & Codes